darcar31/blog-posts/slack-node/slack-node.md

 });
 ```

-## Introducing Node SDK Slack Interactions
+## Introducing Node SDK Slack Interactive Messages API

 We are making progress!!

 Now that our bot can send back a message that contains a button, we need to handle the behavior for when the user clicks it.

 This of course requires... another package.
 This time we need the [interactions adapters](https://slack.dev/node-slack-sdk/interactive-messages) from `@slack/interactive-messages`.
-We can install the adapter similar to the Events API adapter.
+Similarly to the events adapter, we need to provide a node path where interaction actions can be accepted on our server.
+Many Slack docs suggest using `/slack/actions`, so that is what I've used here.

 ```
 const { createMessageAdapter } = require('@slack/interactive-messages');